Tell us about your cath lab and facility.

 How are new employees oriented and trained at your facility?

 New employees undergo a standard onboarding that requires multiple days, depending on your hired position.
 Orientation consists of the facility tour, introduction to leadership throughout the organization, benefits, and job-specific requirements.

 What continuing education opportunities are provided to staff members?

-Are your clinical and/or managerial team members involved with any professional organizations that support the invasive cardiology service line, such as the Alliance for Cardiovascular Professionals (ACVP) or regional organizations?
+Are your clinical and/or managerial team members involved with any professional organizations that support the invasive cardiology service line, such as the Alliance for Cardiovascular Professionals (ACVP)?

 How do you handle vendor visits to your lab?

 The facility uses SEC3URE Ethos (IntelliCentrics) (formerly RepTrax) to monitor vendor visitation within the organization.
 Open visitation is an area that needs to be closely monitored within the department and as we continue to see a decrease in COVID-positive patients within the facility.
 Badges are mandated when visiting the cardiac cath lab area.

 How is staff competency evaluated?

 Yearly competency and peer review are the most professional way to evaluate each employee.
 New devices or services would require training by each employee before assisting with patient care.

 No, but presently a clinical ladder is under development.